Skip to content

 make format # ruff format + ruff check --fix

-make typecheck # mypy src/orchcore/ --strict
+make typecheck # mypy src/ tests/ examples/ --strict

 make test # pytest tests/ -v